What does GDAL stand for?¶

 What operating systems does GDAL-OGR run on?¶

-You can use GDAL/OGR on all modern flavors of Unix: Linux, FreeBSD, Mac OS X; all supported versions of Microsoft Windows; mobile environements (Android and iOS).
-Both, 32-bit and 64-bit architectures are supported.
+You can use GDAL/OGR on all modern flavors of Unix: Linux, FreeBSD, Mac OS X; all supported versions of Microsoft Windows; mobile environments (Android and iOS).
+Both 32-bit and 64-bit architectures are supported.

 What compiler can I use to build GDAL/OGR?¶